Alan19-02/WeatherApp/README.md

 # WeatherApp
-Weather app made with using openweathermap API
+Weather app made with HTML, CSS, JavaScript and using openweathermap API.